2023 Best Value Neurobiology & Neurosciences Doctor's Degree Schools in the New England Region

 Top 10 Best Neurobiology & Neurosciences Doctor's Degree Schools

 Our 2023 rankings named Boston College the best value school in the New England Region for neurobiology and neurosciences students working on their doctor’s degree.
-Located in the small city of Chestnut Hill, Boston College is a private not-for-profit college with a large student population.
+Located in the city of Chestnut Hill, Boston College is a private not-for-profit college with a large student population.

-The average tuition and fees for an out-of-state graduate students at MIT are $58,967 a year.
+The average tuition and fees for an out-of-state graduate students at Boston College are $32,722 a year.

-Out of the 12 schools in the New England Region that were part of this year’s ranking, Brown University landed the # 3 spot on the list.
+A rank of #3 on this year’s list means Brown University is a great value for neurobiology and neurosciences students working on their doctor’s degree.
 Located in the medium-sized city of Providence, Brown is a private not-for-profit school with a large student population.

 Brown graduate students pay an average of $62,083 in tuition and fees each year.

-Out-of-state tuition fees for graduate students at Harvard are $52,170 per year.
+The average tuition and fees for an out-of-state graduate students at Harvard are $52,170 a year.

 Read full report on Neurobiology & Neurosciences at Harvard University

 The excellent doctor’s degree programs at Dartmouth College helped the school earn the #5 place on this year’s ranking of the best value neurobiology and neurosciences schools in the New England Region .
-Dartmouth is a medium-sized private not-for-profit school located in the remote town of Hanover.
+Dartmouth is a moderately-sized private not-for-profit school located in the remote town of Hanover.

 Full Neurobiology & Neurosciences at University of Massachusetts Amherst Report

 University of Rhode Island ranked #7 on this year’s Best Value Neurobiology & Neurosciences Doctor’s Degree Schools in the New England Region list.
-URI is a fairly large public school located in the large suburb of Kingston.
+URI is a large public school located in the large suburb of Kingston.

 URI graduate students pay an average of $29,774 in tuition and fees each year.